mhornstein/Cloudinary-Test/Part3/article.md

 Transformations can be applied by manually constructing delivery URLs.
 However, the JavaScript SDK makes this process simpler and less error-prone by providing a clear, chainable API for defining transformations in code.
 Behind the scenes, both approaches achieve the same result.

----

 ## 1. Prepare the HTML and CSS scaffold

-This tutorial focuses on the Cloudinary JavaScript SDK.
-To keep things simple, the HTML and CSS are provided for you.
+The HTML and CSS are provided so you can focus entirely on the JavaScript SDK.

 **Project layout**